 General.
-Our partnership agreement requires that, within 45 days after the end of each quarter, beginning with the quarter ending March 31, 2013, we distribute all of our available cash to unitholders of record on the applicable record date.
-We will adjust the minimum quarterly distribution for the period from January 18, 2013, the closing date of our initial public offering, through March 31, 2013.
+Our partnership agreement requires that, within 45 days after the end of each quarter, we distribute all of our available cash to unitholders of record on the applicable record date.
+Our partnership agreement pro rates the minimum quarterly distribution for the period from January 18, 2013, the closing date of our initial public offering, through March 31, 2013.